hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 The generated fragments are then read from the project for subsequent builds.
 It is recommended that they are checked in to version control for your project.

-Should you make any changes or additions to your GraphCMS schema, you will need to update the query fragments accrdingly.
+Should you make any changes or additions to your Hygraph schema, you will need to update the query fragments accrdingly.
 Alternatively they will be regnerated on a subsequent build after removing the directory from your project.

 #### Modifying query fragments